 Repayment of the Business Loan:

-The loan can be paid off in EMIs or biweekly installments, whichever is more convenient for you.
+The loan can be paid off in EMIs or biweekly instalments, whichever is more convenient for you.

 These EMIs can be paid electronically and on a regular basis using the National Automated Clearing House (NACH).
 The amount will be deducted from your account at the frequency you specify.